fasguard/fasguard/README.txt

 * Directory Organization

+  * ~fasguard-benign-traffic-collection~

+    Tools to collect live network traffic and save it in a form suitable for consumption by ~fasguard-benign-traffic-compression~.

+  * ~fasguard-benign-traffic-compression~

+    Tools to take the raw benign traffic collected by the tools in ~fasguard-benign-traffic-collection~ and turn it into n-gram Bloom filters.

+  * ~fasguard-ad-host-peering~

-  * ~fasguard-ad-host-peering~:  Host peering anomaly detector (reference sensor).
+    Host peering anomaly detector (reference sensor).

+  * ~fasguard-ad-*~

+    Prefix reserved for other anomaly detectors.

+  * ~fasguardlib-ad-common~

+    Schema definition for the XML representation of the "bad" traffic coming from the anomaly detectors.

+  * ~fasguardlib-ad-tx~

-  * ~libfasguard_sensor~:  Library used by detector designers to format captured packets (or log entries or HTTP headers or...) as STIX/CybOX XML records and send them to the signature generation system.
+    Library used by detector designers to format captured packets (or log entries or HTTP headers or...) as STIX/CybOX XML records and send them to the signature generation system.

-  * ~libfasguard_collector~:  Library used to receive the XML and turn it into callbacks.
+  * ~fasguardlib-ad-rx~

+    Library that receives and parses the XML coming from the anomaly detectors.

+  * ~fasguard-asg~

-  * ~fasguard-asg~:  Program that takes STIX/CybOX XML and benign packet data and outputs IDS rules for Suricata.
+    Program that takes "bad" and benign packet data and outputs IDS rules for Suricata.
+It is divided into these sub-components:

-    * ~fasguard-asg/bloom~:  Tools to take benign traffic and turn it into n-gram Bloom filters
+    * ~fasguard-asg/sig-gen~

-    * ~fasguard-asg/sig-gen~:  Takes input from ~libfasguard_collector~
-      and outputs strings for use in IDS rules.
+      Takes input from ~fasguardlib-ad-rx~ and outputs strings for use in IDS rules.

+    * ~fasguard-asg/sig-filter~

-    * ~fasguard-asg/sig-filter~:  Filters the output from ~sig-gen~ using benign traffic Bloom filters.
+      Filters benign strings from the output of ~sig-gen~ using the benign traffic Bloom filters that are created by ~fasguard-benign-traffic-compression~.

+    * ~fasguard-asg/rule-gen~

-    * ~fasguard-asg/rule-gen~:  Generates IDS rules from the output of ~sig-filter~.
+      Generates IDS rules suitable for Suricata from the output of ~sig-filter~.

+  * ~fasguardlib-rule-common~

+    Schema definition for XML-wrapped Suricata IDS rules.

+  * ~fasguardlib-rule-tx~

-  * ~libfasguard_rule_tx~:  Library that uses TAXII to send IDS rules to Suricata
+    Library that generates XML-wrapped Suricata IDS rules and sends them to Suricata via TAXII.

+  * ~fasguardlib-rule-rx~

-  * ~libfasguard_rule_rx~:  Library that receives the IDS rules over TAXII and provides them to Suricata (or some other program).
+    Library that receives and parses the IDS rules coming from ~fasguardlib-rule-tx~ and provides them to Suricata (or some other program).

+  * ~suricata~

-  * ~suricata~:  Friendly fork of Suricata that we can modify to integrate with ~libfasguard_rule_rx~
+    Friendly fork of Suricata that we can modify to integrate with ~fasguardlib-rule-rx~.

+  * ~fasguard-samples~

-  * ~data~:  Collection of sample attack packets, benign traffic, populated Bloom filters, etc.
+    Collection of sample attack packets, benign traffic, populated Bloom filters, etc.

+  * ~fasguardlib-bloom~

+    Shared library for creating and using Bloom filters.

 For an overview of how these components fit together, see Section [[sec:arch]].